CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NVUE-Breakout-Fails.md

 This issue is observed when all of the following conditions are true:

-- You perform an `apt upgrade` of Cumulus Linux from a version prior to 5.4.0.
+- You upgrade to Cumulus Linux 5.4.0 from a previous Cumulus Linux release with `apt upgrade`.

-- You had breakout ports configured with NVUE.
+- In the previous release, you configured breakout ports with NVUE.

-- You did not {{<kb_link latest="cl" url="Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md#important-upgrade-information-for-breakout-ports-and-nvue" text="change the breakout port configuration syntax to the new version">}} introduced with Cumulus Linux 5.4 prior to `apt upgrade`.
+- You did not {{<kb_link latest="cl" url="Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md#important-upgrade-information-for-breakout-ports-and-nvue" text="change the breakout port configuration syntax to the new version">}} introduced with Cumulus Linux 5.4.0 before you upgraded with `apt upgrade`.

 ## Solution